PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Aeren d'Cannith.md

 ### Concept

 Aeren is a cunning and charming half-elf Artificer with a mind for pattern recognition.
 He is also Miri's mentor.
 He has always been a curious and inquisitive mind.
-He noticed the modern warforged are an exponential improvement on the original,
+He noticed the modern warforged are an exponential improvement on the original, in addition to their newfound sentience.
+Since then, he's been obsessed with a single burning question: What changed?

 ### Description

-- Appearance: Aeren is a spry, wiry young half-elf with short ruffled hair, bright green eyes, and a perpetual half-smile.
+- Appearance: Aeren is a middle-aged half-elf with short ruffled hair, bright green eyes, and a perpetual half-smile.

 - Personality: He is naturally curious, friendly, and charismatic but also a shrewd investigator.